spqfelipe/generative-design-project/README.md

 ## Libreries Used

-Below you will find a list of used libreries and it's main purpuse in this project:
+Below you will find a list of used libraries and it's main purpose in this project:

 - **P5.js:** it emulates the Processing language to a JavaScript Syntax.
-This is the core librery of the whole project
+This is the core library of the whole project

-- **Caman.js:** it's a librery for image manipulation.
+- **Caman.js:** it's a library for image manipulation.
 In this specific projects it's being used to layer different patterns

 - **Materialize:** a simple frontend framework similar to Bootstrap.
-I used it just to setup the title and description of the project
+I used it just to set up the title and description of the project

 ## JavaScript Files Location

-If you've never worked with Angular before all the JavaScript files are located at [../src/assets/js/](../src/assets/js/)
+If you've never worked with Angular before, all the JavaScript files are located at [../src/assets/js/](../src/assets/js/)

 ## How to run it